Close

 Undo a git reset

 So far we have been passing git commit Sha hashes to git reset.
 The git log output is now missing commits that we have reset.
 How will we get those commits back?
-Git never fully deletes commit unless it has become detached any pointers to it.
+Git never fully deletes a commit unless it has become detached from any pointers to it.
 Furthermore git stores a separate log of all ref movement called “the reflog”.
 We can examine the reflog by executing git reflog.

 1a6a403 HEAD@{0}: reset: moving to 1a6a403